Overview

 }

-Import-Csv c:\temp\volunteers.csv | where{Get-MgUser -UserID $_.UserPrincipalName; Update-MgUser -UserID $_.UserPrincipalName -BodyParameter $params } ※ Each user will need to change their password after logging in to Microsoft 365.
+Import-Csv c:\temp\volunteers.csv | where{Get-MgUser -UserID $_.UserPrincipalName; Update-MgUser -UserID $_.UserPrincipalName -BodyParameter $params }Each user will be required to change their password after logging in to Microsoft 365.
+All users will have the same password.
+Please replace "XXXXXXXX" in the above command with your initial login password string.

-Execute the following command to disconnect from Microsoft Graph.
+- Disconnect from Microsoft Graph.
+Run the following command to disconnect from Microsoft Graph.

-Disconnect-MgGraph※ With the [Connect-MgGraph] command, the previously authenticated credentials are retained, so you will not be prompted to sign in the next time you start.
-Therefore, to ensure sign-out, it is necessary to execute [Disconnect-MgGraph].
+Disconnect-MgGraphWith the [Connect-MgGraph] command, previously authenticated credentials are retained and you will not be prompted to sign in the next time you start.
+To ensure you are signed out, please run [Disconnect-MgGraph].

-Delete Enterprise Applications
+Deleting Enterprise Applications

-Access the Microsoft 365 Admin Center.
+Access the Microsoft 365 admin center.

 Open [Entra ID] – [Enterprise Applications].

-Disconnect Other SSO Services
+Removing Other SSO Services